po1sigala/live/01-Class-Content/10-OOP/01-Activities/10-Stu_Promise-All/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What is the state of each promise after the `setTimeout()` has begun but before it has ended?
+* What are the three different states that a promise can be in at any given time?

 Use [Google](https://www.google.com) or another search engine to research this.